JorPoon/Sprint-Challenge-Authentication/README.md

 1. What are the three parts of the JSON Web Token?

+The three parts of the json web token is header, payload, and signature.

 ## Project Set Up

 Follow these steps to set up and work on your project: